Spirion (Identity Finder) - Taking Action on the Scan Results

 The preview pane highlights sensitive information within the context of the file.
 This allows you check the found match to ensure that it is sensitive information that must be secured or if it is a false positive eg. a 9-digit number in the same format as a SSN (which is not sensitive information).

-When a file has sensitive information and you wish to move it to a secure location, you should use the Quarantine feature.
+When a file has sensitive information and you wish to move it to a secure location, the Quarantine feature is an option.
 Quarantine moves the file and shreds the original so that the data can not be accessed by someone who gains access to your computer.
 It is important for the quarantine location to be highly secure, such as an encrypted hard drive or location that unauthorized individuals do not have access to.
+This is an API (Application Programming Interface) feature that depends on the local computer's operating system in order to work.
+Unless you are familiar with how quarantine works in your operating system, it is best not to use it.

 This option allows you to classify the match.
 Classifications allow you to track the severity of the match, ranging from Low to Confidential.